- Pull your credit report regularly to identify any errors.

 Tools & Knowledge to Get Debt-Free on Your Own

-This free Debt Portal has been created to help you solve debt problems, from validation letters to credit repair forms.
+We created this Debt Portal to help you solve debt problems, from validation letters to credit repair forms.
 Bills.com’s “Debt Do It Yourself Center” will put you in the driver’s seat to solve your debt problems on your own for free.

 Disputing a Debt with a Collector